schollz/find/README.md

 - Linux / Mac / Cygwin (Windows).
 Windows is not yet supported (but will be soon).
 Raspberry Pi is supported!
 - Python3 installed
 - Either WiFi capable laptop or Android smartphone
+- (Optional) Android Studio installed ([in case you want to build the app yourself](http://internalpositioning.com/guide/deploy/#building-android-app))

 # Server setup